 3. Kalalau Trail

-Easily one of the most breathtaking hikes in the US, the Kalalau Trail also happens to be one of the most difficult.
+Easily one of the coolest hikes in the US, the Kalalau Trail also happens to be one of the most difficult (hiking poles are essential).
 From start to finish, this hike is filled with treacherous conditions, from crumbling trail beds, plummeting cliffs, and slippery inclines that seem impossible to tackle.
-After even just a little bit of rain, the trail turns into a disastrous slip n’ slide, which isn’t as fun when you’re on the edge of a 90 metre (295 foot) cliff that falls right into a rocky surf.
-Regardless of the risks, it’s still a popular hike that leads locals and visitors alike to Kalalau, one of the most beautiful beaches you could ever experience.
+After even just a little bit of rain, the trail turns into a disastrous slip n’ slide, which isn’t as fun when you’re on the edge of a 295 foot cliff that falls right into a rocky surf.
+Regardless of the risks, it’s still a popular hike that leads locals and visitors alike to Kalalau, one of the world’s top beaches and a perennial favorite among surfers.

-Half Dome is easily one of the most beautiful chunks of granite in the entire world.
-The rock was made to be climbed, which is why the Mist Trail to Half Dome sees between 2,500 and 3,00 people every day during weekends in the summer.
-But just because it’s popular, doesn’t mean it’s easy… This 22 kilometre hike will push you to your physical limits; from fatigue, altitude sickness, and dehydration – the possibilities seem endless.
-Not to mention you must be good with heights, as hikers climb up steel cables bolted into the rock all the way to the top.
+This 14-mile hike will push you to your physical limits; from fatigue, altitude sickness, and dehydration—the possibilities seem endless.
+Hikers climb up steel cables bolted into the rock all the way to the top.
 On crowded weekends, hikers clog up the cables, making it impossible to make a quick escape should a storm roll in.
-It’s a popular hike, but still one of the most difficult.

 6. Huckleberry Mountain

-In Glacier National Park, the odds of you having an encounter with a bear are higher than anywhere else in the Lower 48 states.
-The park boasts the highest bear density in the lower US, making it a beautiful but risky hiking area for anyone a bear might find satisfying.
-One recent study suggests there are more than 550 bears in the park, leading to a ratio of .35 bears every 2.5 square kilometre.
+In Glacier National Park, the odds of having an encounter with a bear are higher than anywhere else in the Lower 48 states.
+The park boasts the highest bear density in the lower US, making it a beautiful but risky hiking area for anyone a bear might find lip-smackingly good.
+One recent study suggests there are more than 550 bears in the park, leading to a ratio of 35 bears every mile.
 It becomes a difficult hike to manage, due to the planning and preparation it takes to confidently say you could survive a bear attack.
 The trails are beautiful and the mountain air is soothing, but it’s hard to remain confident in your hike when a grizzly could be around any corner.
+Be sure to pack that bear spray!

 - Location: Montana